 6 – Is your vape liquid ratio correct?

-On a tank such as the Wake Mod Co Littlefoot MTL, the wicking style is suited to lower VG ratio e juice so you may find if you try and use something 80VG you are going to run into wicking issues after one or two hits.
+On Mouth to Lung style rebuildable tanks, the wicking style is suited to lower VG ratio e juice so you may find if you try and use something 80VG you are going to run into wicking issues after one or two hits.